benoit-deutsch/Regression/README.md

 # 🚢 Titanic Survival Prediction: Antigravity Use case

 This entire repository—including the exhaustive EDA, the robust machine learning pipelines, the hyperparameter optimization scripts, and this documentation - was engineered by **Antigravity**.
-It serves as a benchmark example of autonomous AI usage in complex data engineering and predictive modeling tasks.
+It serves as an example of autonomous AI usage in data engineering and predictive modeling tasks.

 ---